Move Mundane to Make Magic

 250ml washed, chopped geranium leaves

-1. Mix sugar, honey and water in a saucepan.
+1. Mix sugar, honey, and water in a saucepan.
 Stir over high heat until sugar dissolves.

-2. Reduce to a simmer; boil for about 15 minutes, until syrup thickens and reduces by half.
+2. Reduce to a simmer; boil for about 15 minutes, until the syrup thickens and reduces by half.

 4. Steep for up to an hour.
 Strain, decant into a pretty bottle, seal, refrigerate.